-It may look like an odd, antique gym, but the exhibit at the Dr. J. H. Kellogg Discovery Center in Battle Creek, Michigan, represents a significant chapter in medical history.
+It may look like an odd, antique gym, but the exhibit at the Dr. J. H. Kellogg Discovery Center in Battle Creek, Michigan, represents a significant—and painful—chapter in medical history.

-Many of the inventions revolved around some kind of therapy, from phototherapy to hydrotherapy to electrotherapy.
-There is a sit-down Light Bath, like one used by Thomas Edison (which can still be seen at the Edison estate in Florida).
+Many of his inventions revolved around some kind of therapy, from phototherapy to hydrotherapy to electrotherapy.
+There is a sit-down light bath, like one used by Thomas Edison (which can still be seen at the Edison estate in Florida).
 Visitors to the exhibit can sit in a sitz bath, which Kellogg did not invent, but used in many of his hydrotherapy techniques.

-Kellogg ran the Battle Creek Sanitarium from 1876 until 1938, when he was forced to close it as patient numbers declined.
-His machines, though, were not just used in the Sanitarium.
-Several of them, like the Mechanical Horse and Horizontal Light Bath (examples of both of which are on display at the center), were used on the Titanic.
-President Coolidge had a Mechanical Horse during his time in the White House, and a Horizontal Light Bath was used in Buckingham Palace by King Edward.
+Kellogg ran the Battle Creek Sanitarium until 1938, when declining patient numbers forced its closure.
+His machines, though, were not just used in the sanitarium.
+Several of them, like the mechanical horse and horizontal light bath (examples of both of which are on display at the center), were used on the Titanic.
+President Coolidge had a mechanical horse during his time in the White House, and a horizontal light bath was used in Buckingham Palace by King Edward.

-For those who had not been eating as healthily as Kellogg—a vegetarian who discouraged drinking, smoking, and many of the more enjoyable foods—would have liked, there were things like the Kneading Machine, which relieved constipation by massaging the bladder, and the Colonic Machine, which is exactly what it sounds like, intended to cleanse the body of toxins by clearing out the colon.
+For those who had not been eating as healthily as Kellogg—a vegetarian who discouraged drinking, smoking, and many of the more enjoyable foods—would have liked, there were things like the kneading machine, which relieved constipation by massaging the bladder, and the colonic machine, which was intended to cleanse the body of toxins by clearing out the colon.